Kerollmops/sdset/README.md

 # sdset

 Set theory applied on sorted and deduplicated slices.
-Much performances!
+Much performance!
 Such Wow!

 [Documentation](https://docs.rs/sdset) can be found on docs.rs.

-`sdset` stands for `sorted-deduplicated-slices-set-operations` which is a little bit too long.
+`sdset` stands for `sorted-deduplicated-slices-set` which is a little bit too long.

 ## Performances